listenToRipley/python/Notes/Modules.md

 ### Convert to package

 Create a folder, place your module files inside of the folder.
 Create a file called `__init__.py` in the folder.
 Import the modules into the file and provide a description of what this package does.
-If you wanted to registure this package for public use, you could do so at [pypi](www.pypi.org).
+If you wanted to register this package for public use, you could do so at [pypi](www.pypi.org).

 [Example](../Examples/Modules/my_package/)